Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Net Zero: He has committed to keeping the target of making Britain carbon neutral by 2050.
 To achieve that he would oversee a massive expansion in offshore wind farms, but he would maintain the ban on putting up any new turbines on land.
 He wants to make the UK energy self-sufficient by 2045.

-Trans: The former chancellor launched his campaign by pledging a new "manifesto of women’s rights".
-He has railed against "trends to erase women via the use of clumsy, gender neutral language" and voiced concerns about trans athletes being allowed to compete in women’s sport, insisting "biology is fundamental".
+Trans: The former chancellor has made it clear where he stands on trans rights.
+He said: “The fact that we have to have a conversation about what a woman is is quite frankly extraordinary.
+As a parent of two young girls and married to one, I know exactly what a woman is.
+We don’t need to have a debate about it.
+I am going to stand up for women’s rights, whether it is the language that people are now trying to erase from public life, access to changing rooms, sports – we need to stand up for women’s rights.
+It is not bigoted or somehow narrow-minded to say that.”
+Mr Sunak launched his campaign by pledging a new "manifesto of women’s rights".
+H has pledged to protect the terms “women” and “mother” as he blamed the Equality Act for promoting “woke nonsense”.

 Brexit: Mr Sunak voted Leave and has said taking back control of lawmaking will give Britain a competitive economic edge.
 He has pledged to scrap or reform all remaining EU rules on the UK’s statute books by the next election and wants to overhaul Brussels red tape clogging up the City.
-In Monday's TV debate, he attacked Ms Truss for voting Remain.
+He has attacked Ms Truss for voting Remain.

 Defence: He has vowed to stick to the Nato target of spending two per cent of GDP on defence and has suggested he would exceed that, saying it is a floor not a ceiling.
 But he has refused to commit to the "arbitrary" 2.5 per cent rise promised by Boris Johnson.